FreeshardBase/documentation/docs/overview.md

 How exactly you accomplish this is up to you.
 You many e.g. use rendered templates for each view of your app.
 Or you may build a web application that runs in the browser and queries data using a RESTful interface.
-That means you also may use any language or framework you like best.
+You also may use any language or framework you like best.

 However, we ask you to make your UI responsive.
-Portal provides an omni-device user experience, so every app should be equally comfortable to use weather a notebook, tablet or smartphone is used to access it.
+Portal provides an omni-device user experience, so every app should be equally comfortable to use whether a notebook, tablet or smartphone is used to access it.

 ## The `app.json` File